Knickerbocker Family Papers

 Abstract

-In this collection, the Knickerbocker Family Papers, 1964-1978, are a resume for Robert Keats Knickerbocker and several forms pertaining to the International Association of University Professors of English (IAUPE) and its 1980 conference in Aberdeen, Scotland.
+In this collection, the Knickerbocker Family Papers, are a resume for Robert Keats Knickerbocker and several forms pertaining to the International Association of University Professors of English (IAUPE) and its 1980 conference in Aberdeen, Scotland.
+The material dates from 1964-1978.

 Biographical/Historical Note

-Dr. Kenneth L. Knickerbocker was born in Dallas, Texas, in 1905.
-He graduated from Southern Methodist University and received his PhD from Yale University.
+Kenneth L. Knickerbocker was born in Dallas, Texas in 1905.
+He received his AB and AM degrees from Southern Methodist University and his PhD from Yale University.
 In 1946, Dr. Knickerbocker joined the University of Tennessee faculty as a professor of English.
-From 1957 to 1963, Dr. Knickerbocker served as associate dean of the College of Liberal Arts.
-He was appointed academic vice-president for the university system in 1971 and held the post until 1973 when he returned to teaching.
-He retired in 1975.
+From 1957 to 1963, Knickerbocker served as associate dean of the College of Liberal Arts and was named distinguished professor in 1964.
+In 1971, Knickerbocker was appointed as academic vice president for the university system, a post he held until 1973 when he returned to full-time professorial duties until his retirement in 1975.
+He died on December 30, 1990.
+Knickerbocker authored several textbooks on literature and several volumes on the poet Robert Browning.

-Kenneth Knickerbocker fathered Robert Keats Knickerbocker in 1935.
-He attended Knoxville Central High School and the Southern Methodist University.
-In Dallas, Texas, Robert was president of his real estate company.
+Robert Keats Knickerbocker, son of Kenneth, attended Knoxville Central High School and Southern Methodist University.
+In Dallas, Texas, Robert was president of a real estate company.

 Arrangement